Tim Gullikson: Tennis career

-Retirement
+Retirement and death

 After retiring from the professional tour in 1986, Gullikson continued to play tennis in seniors events, winning the 35-over singles title at Wimbledon in 1991.

 After retiring as a player, Gullikson turned his talents to coaching.
 He worked with several professional players, including Martina Navratilova, Mary Joe Fernández and Aaron Krickstein.
 Gullikson coached Pete Sampras from the start of 1992 until 1995, during which time Sampras won four Grand Slam singles titles and reached the World No. 1 ranking.

-In late 1994, Gullikson suffered several seizures while touring with Sampras in Europe.
+In late 1994, Gullikson had several seizures while touring with Sampras in Europe.
 The seizures were mistakenly traced to a congenital heart problem after German neurologists discovered a blood clot in his brain in December 1994.
 Gullikson insisted on accompanying Sampras to the Australian Open in January 1995 to help Sampras defend his title there, but collapsed during a practice session following another seizure.
 After tests at a Melbourne hospital proved inconclusive, Gullikson was sent home to Chicago for further testing, and the worried Sampras cried during his quarterfinal match against Jim Courier.
 Sampras dedicated that event – where he was runner-up to Andre Agassi – and all future events to his "great good friend" and mentor.
 Gullikson was later diagnosed with inoperable brain cancer.

 Sampras went on to win 14 slams in his career, the remaining nine coming when Paul Annacone was his coach, Gullikson's successor.

 Gullikson died in May 1996 at his home in Wheaton, Illinois.
 After his death, his identical twin brother Tom formed the Tim and Tom Gullikson Foundation, which funds programs to help brain tumor patients and their families with the physical, emotional and social challenges presented by the disease.